¡A las armas!

 ¡A las armas!
 (English: Call to Arms!) is a 1974 comic written and drawn by Francisco Ibañez for the Mortadelo y Filemón (Mort & Phil) comic series.

 Publication history

 The comic strip was first published in the Mortadelo magazine, issues #189 (July 8, 1974) to #199 (September 16, 1974).

 Plot

-Mortadelo and Filemon's everyday duties of arresting criminals is rendered virtually impossible to execute because the T.I.A.'s arsenal is (mildly speaking) way outdated.
+Mortadelo and Filemon's everyday duty of arresting criminals is rendered virtually impossible because the T.I.A.'s arsenal is (mildly speaking) archaic.
 Therefore, El Super decides to buy the latest weapon designs for his organisation and tasks Mortadelo and Filemon with field-testing them.
 These implements include: